 Film Preservation Program

-In addition to the traditional English MA, the department also offers—in cooperation with the George Eastman Museum’s L. Jeffrey Selznick School of Film Preservation—a special English MA with a concentration in film and media studies.
+In addition to the traditional English MA, the department also offers—in cooperation with the George Eastman Museum’s L. Jeffrey Selznick School of Film Preservation—a special English MA that combines a concentration in film and media studies with certification in preservation and archiving.
+Students completing this degree will receive a Master’s Degree in English with a Certificate of Advanced Achievement in Film Studies and Preservation.
 The first museum-based university collaboration of its kind, the program joins humanistic study with hands-on training in curatorial and conservation work.

 Each year the graduate program sponsors a number of workshops designed to further the academic and professional goals of our MA students.
 These include sessions on: